Backends

 - notebook(interactive=False)

-Generates a Jupyter notebook displaying all the data in the specified SQLite database.
+Generates a Jupyter notebook displaying all the data in the SQLite database.

 If database has table relations, it is stored as a separate dataframe.
 If database has a units table, each table’s units are stored in its corresponding dataframe attrs variable